Clubjudge/hari/README.md

 friends.members
 ```

-### Nodes

-### Relations
+## Hari Relationships

-Hari uses the power of Redis data structures to create relations between nodes, allowing you to traverse nodes and its relations like a graph, doing for example:
+Hari uses the power of Redis data structures to create relations between objects, allowing you to traverse nodes and its relations like a graph.

 ```ruby
 # this gets the last 20 comments from the entities the user#1 follows